Navenesvar/Navenesvar/README.md

 🎓 B.E.
 Computer Science and Engineering graduate at **Loyola-ICAM College of Engineering and Technology**, passionate about AI, web development, and real-world problem-solving through code.

-- 👀 Interested in Deep Learning, Web Applications, and Reinforcement Learning.
+- 👀 Interested in Web Applications, Deep Learning and Reinforcement Learning.
 - 🏆 2nd Rank Holder in my department for 2022–23 and 2023–24 (Anna University).
 - 🧠 Participated in hackathons and done multiple academic projects.
 - 📫 How to reach me: